armenmerikyan/karen/README.md

 # Karen

 Web software for people, businesses, organizations, AI agents and much more.
+Karen: The All-in-One Management Software
+Karen is a versatile web software designed for everyone—individuals, businesses, organizations, AI agents, and beyond.
+Whether you're managing customers, processing product orders, issuing invoices, or streamlining communication, Karen adapts to your unique operation and helps you run it faster and more cost-effectively.

+With Karen, you get:

+Customer Management: Track and engage with customers effortlessly.
+Order and Invoice Processing: Simplify sales and billing workflows.
+Communication Tools: Stay connected across teams and clients.
+Universal Compatibility: Perfect for any type of operation—big or small.
+Run your business smarter with Karen, the software that scales with your needs.

+Ready to revolutionize how you work?
+Check out Karen's GitHub repository and get started today!

 - Profile name, about, wallet
 - Tokens list, add, edit
 - Friends